karmaniverous/blog/collections/_posts/2024-11-17-using-whatsapp-desktop-with-multiple-accounts.md

 Here in Indonesia, WhatsApp is the de-facto official phone and messaging system.
 People use it _far_ more than traditional phone & SMS, and most businesses maintain a WhatsApp account for customer service.

 Since I spend so much time in front of my laptop, I make extensive use of the WhatsApp desktop client.
 Just make sense.

+**TL/DR:** WhatsApp publishes a beta Windows desktop client.
+[Download it here](https://apps.microsoft.com/detail/9nbdxk71nk08) and attach it to a second WhatsApp account!
+{: .notice--info}

 But now that I'm [launching John Galt Services](/betting-on-bali-my-journey-into-the-offshoring-business), I need to maintain a business account.
 And since I'm deep in the talent-search process, I need to be able to click on a candidate's phone number in [JobStreet](https://id.jobstreet.com/) and have it open in WhatsApp Desktop so I can start a screening conversation.